 One of my personal favorites in Budapest is the Széchenyi Fürdő, also known as Széchenyi Thermal Bath or the City Park bath.
 It is not only one of my personal favorites, but the favorite of thousands and hundreds of thousands of people, and every year there are several million people coming to this complex located in the City Park of Budapest, next to the State Cirucs, the Zoo and other great activities.
 That is also why we listed the City Park in it self as the number one of our list Budapest best – the best five of Budapest.

 Before arriving to Budapest you might wonder which thermal bath to visit, and many consider whether to visit Gellért Fürdő or Széchenyi Fürdő.
 If you have the same question, read the following article written by Budapest Guide: Gellért Bath or Széchenyi bath: Where to go?

 The thermal bath has three large outdoor pools.
 The warmest of the pools has a temperature of 37 or 38 Celsius (100 Fahrenheit) and a depth of 115cm.
 It has the same temperature throughout the entire year.
 On the inside of the bath complex there are lots of pools (appx.
 15) with different temperatures, but these are smaller pools, but still very enjoyable.
-There are also sauna’s on the inside of the complex, and if you would like some sort of a treatment there are several options available at Széchenyi Fürdő.
-Upon arrival you can for example order an aroma relax massage, a pedicure or a SPA detoxification.
-There are some other treatments available in the bath, but these are the most popular treatments.
+There are also sauna’s on the inside of the complex, and if you would like some sort of treatment there are several options available at Széchenyi Fürdő.
+Upon arrival, you can, for example, order an aroma relax massage, a pedicure or a SPA detoxification.
+Some other treatments are available in the bath, but these are the most popular treatments.